BEST TIME TO GO TO ON SAFARI IN MASAI MARA

 From January to March

-The lion season falls when most big plain game animals like the wildebeest, Zebras are giving birth to their young ones.
+The lion season falls when most big plain game wildlife like the wildebeest, zebras are giving birth to their young ones.
 A few weeks at the start of the year, Maasai Mara is dotted with young ones tagging along after their mothers.
 Along with the overwhelming numbers of newborn calves come the predators.
 Masai Mara Game Reserve and Mara Naboisho play host to one of the highest concentration of predators including the lions in Africa.
 During this time, you can expect to see lions regularly and often by the pride.
 Masai Mara and Naboisho conservancy offer endless days of adventure all year round.
 With the absence of rain, the vegetation is less dense, so animals are easier to observe while on a game drive safari in Masai Mara.

 From April to June

 Early spring, usually referred to as the Green Season, is a particularly magnificent period to visit the Mara.
 These are the months that typically receive the largest amounts of rainfall.
 The savannah becomes clear, free of dust and haze making Africa’s stunning landscapes look at their absolute best.
 The synchronized birth of hundreds of young antelopes, impalas, kudus, waterbucks and a host of others attracts several predators and you stand a good chance of watching them in action.
 This is also the best time for bird watching when migrant birds arrive in their thousands to take up colourful residence on the savannah.
 The beautiful blooming trees and flowers create ideal shelter and food for a variety of birds.
 Besides the dramatic splendor of the season, visitors traveling during the Green Season benefit from reduced prices and fewer people visiting compared to peak periods.
 Going on a Safari during green season with Basecamp is the ultimate way of spending the Easter Break.

 From July to September